-With a bit of practice, Tirol's via ferratas offer Alpine enthusiasts an authentic adventure.
-With numerous routes of various degrees of difficulty to choose from, novices and pros alike will develop inspiration from the views and perspiration from the experience.
+With a bit of practice, Tirol's via ferratas offer alpine enthusiasts an authentic climbing adventure high in the mountains.
+With numerous routes of various degrees of difficulty to choose from, both novices and pros can look forward to fine views and spectacular panoramas.

 With a bit of practice, even beginners can rise to the challenge of the numerous via ferratas in Tirol.
-Depending upon your stamina and experience, simply choose a route with a suitable level of difficulty.
-But remember: Never try to climb a mountain without being prepared.
-Securing your climbing partner requires significant skill and must be approached with great care.
+Depending on your stamina and experience, simply choose a route with a suitable level of difficulty.
+Remember to always take all the safety equipment required and to read up on the route before setting off.
 Gather some experience and train your ability on the diverse via ferratas Tirol has to offer.